alexfilatov/borsh/README.md

       ]
 ```

+In this example `ActionOne`, `ActionTwo` and `PublicKey` are structs that implement `Borsh` protocol.

 ### Options

-`schema`:
-Borsh schema itself, structure of fields for serialisation with serialisation formats.
+`schema`: Borsh schema itself, structure of fields for serialisation with serialisation formats described below.

 ### Borsh literal formats